clover/codelab-remote-pay-cloud/README.md

 +  };
 ```

-Start a new Sale, ensure that you're able to resolve the `DUPLICATE_CHALLENGE`, and then let's move on to the next section.
+Start a new Sale and ensure that you're able to resolve the `DUPLICATE_CHALLENGE`.

 ### Did the Sale Succeed?

-Now our POS needs to know whether or not the sale succeeded, so that we can update our UI accordingly (and, in practice, store the transaction results in our database).
-We've previously used the `SaleRequest` class and `CloverConnector#sale` method to initiate a transaction, and now we'll use the `SaleResponse` class and `CloverConnectorListener#onSaleResponse` method to learn how the transaction concluded.
+The POS needs to know whether or not the sale succeeded and update the UI accordingly (a production app would also need to store the transaction results in a database).
+The app uses the `SaleRequest` class and `CloverConnector#sale` method to initiate a transaction.
+Next, use the `SaleResponse` class and implement the `CloverConnectorListener#onSaleResponse` method to learn how the transaction concluded.

-We'll use the [toLocaleString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) method on the JavaScript `Number` class to handle number formatting.
-Refer to its browser compatibility table, and replace it with a different library or code, depending on your own POS's preferences and browser compatibility requirements.
+This example uses the [toLocaleString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) method on the JavaScript `Number` class to handle number formatting.
+Refer to its [browser compatibility table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString#Browser_compatibility), and replace it with a different library or code, depending on your POS's preferences and browser compatibility requirements.

-In `index.js`:
+Add the following code to `index.js`:

 ```diff
 CloverConnectorListener.prototype.onConfirmPaymentRequest = function(confirmPaymentRequest) {